 The problems of fiberglass

 The equipment used to recycle fiberglass without damaging the glass fibers is expensive and the demand for recycled fiberglass isn’t high.
 But with the increase of products made from fiberglass, it is becoming a larger source of waste that must be dealt with.
-In 2018, the glass fiber to composites market reach 2.5 billion pounds (1.13 billion KG) and is expected to reach 3 billion pounds in 2024.
-With wind turbine blades likely to account for some 50,000 tons of waste annually by 2020, growing 4 times by 2034 (according to research quoted by the European Wind Energy Association), the landfill is not a viable long-term solution.
+In 2018, the glass fiber to composites market reached 2.5 billion pounds (1.13 billion KG) and is expected to reach 3 billion pounds in 2024.

 For many years, yachts and pleasure craft were designed and built without considering disposal requirements at their end of life.
 So for decades, landfill and incineration have been the two popular disposal methods used by composite industries.
 Increasing environmental awareness drives us to identify a sustainable disposal method and provide a solution to prevent the cumulating waste.